M-Alzanati/BookStore/README.md

 ![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)

-Welcome to bookstore multi-tenant app.
+Welcome to bookstore multi-tenant app, this app using mysql database with two context, one for data, other for identity.
 ---

 * This app is using mult-tenant apporach to with single database and shared schema.